biolds/tibuta-w100/README.md

 fi
 ```

-_Note: the matrix coordinates are usable as is but could be improved, please make a PR if you fine-tune them_
+_Note: the matrix coordinates are usable as is but could be improved, please make a PR if you fine-tune them._

 # HDMI output

-HDMI output works (the sound output does not), the following script will setup HDMI output while keeping the tablet screen in landscape scaled mode, but this breaks the touchscreen scaling done above (I did not bother building the correct xinput commands, since a mouse is required anyway to access the external screen):
+The following script will setup HDMI output while keeping the tablet screen in landscape scaled mode, but this breaks the touchscreen scaling done above (I did not bother building the correct xinput commands, since a mouse is required anyway to access the external screen):

 `/usr/local/bin/screen-hdmi`
 ```sh